LisbonLisboaPortugal.com

 Insight: We recommend spending three days in Lisbon.
 After your first day exploring the historic centre, dedicate your second day to the Belém district and, if time permits, the Alcântara area.
 On your third day, visit Parque das Nações in the morning, then explore the Príncipe Real and Estrela neighbourhoods in the afternoon.

 The walking tour covers a total distance of 9.8 km (6.1 miles), but this could be easily divided into two days (by finishing at marker 14) if you prefer a slower pace of sightseeing.
-The tour will involve walking up some of Lisbon's hills, but a significant amount of uphill walking is avoided with the use of the two free lifts on either side of point 6.
+The tour involves walking up some of Lisbon's hills, but a significant amount of uphill walking is avoided with the use of the two free lifts on either side of point 6.

 A map of the 1-day walking tour is shown below, and a full description is provided in the next section.
 (Note: Zoom in or out to see all of the points)